Every company has a legal obligation to publish its financial statements and related information.

 Bespoke figures calculated only to support internal decision-making.
 Most organisations prepare management accounts monthly using internally defined specific to the organisation’s strategy.
 Management accounts are not governed by any standards or regulations, however most organisations prepare them using their appropriate GAAP framework to avoid misalignment between internal and external perspectives.

 It is really important that in-house lawyers have a good working understanding of the different types of accounting practices, standards and reports that affect their businesses.
-These things have such an all pervasive effect on how the businesses whose needs we service operate, that we almost certainly will be misunderstanding, and therefore failing properly to support, our businesses if we do not.
+Understanding these pervasive effects is critical, as a failure to do so will almost certainly result in us misunderstanding and failing to support the organisations served.

 Conclusion